guillaumechereau/goxel/content/_index.md

 By restricting the volume along a 3D grid, just like pixels do in two dimensions, voxels make 3D editing as intuitive as drawing in 2D.

+Get the desktop version now for free in the [download page](/download).

 {{% features %}}

   {{% feature title="Unlimited scene size"